medikoo/domjs/README.md

-# domjs - Client and server side dom template engine
+# domjs - client and server side dom template engine

 Build dom structure easy way with plain JavaScript.
 Can be used on both client and server side.
-Due to its small footprint it suits small projects best.
+Due to its small footprint it's best suited for small projects.

 ## Instalation